Podcast behind the screens – behind the scenes | Erweiterte Welten

 FeaturedPodcast

 Dr. Linnea Semmerling studied cultural studies in Maastricht (BA) and art studies in Amsterdam (MA).
-She has worked on exhibitions at the ZKM Karlsruhe (DE), IKOB Eupen (BE), TENT Rotterdam (NL), and Marta Herford (DE) and written for catalogs (ZKM Karlsruhe, Skulpturenmuseum Glaskasten Marl), art magazines (Kunstforum International, Metropolis M), and professional journals (Organised Sound, Leonardo Electronic Almanac).
+She has worked on exhibitions at the ZKM Karlsruhe (DE), IKOB Eupen (BE), TENT Rotterdam (NL), and Marta Herford (DE).
+Furthermore, she has written for catalogs (ZKM Karlsruhe, Skulpturenmuseum Glaskasten Marl), art magazines (Kunstforum International, Metropolis M), and professional journals (Organised Sound, Leonardo Electronic Almanac).
 Since 2020, she has been director of the IMAI—Inter Media Art Institute.

 Podcast behind the screens – behind the scenes | A MODEL WORLD